kelson8/fivem-scripts/README.md

 I'm mostly just doing this to learn lua a bit more and scripting with FiveM.

-The ch_gamemode and ch_map resources aren't needed to be loaded in, I fixed ch_spawn so it will respawn the players.
+The kc_gamemode and kc_map resources aren't needed to be loaded in, I fixed kc_spawn so it will respawn the players.

 To enable these resources add the following to the server.cfg.